I'll never forget the moment when

 Here's a practical tip: Talk (and listen) to your customers.

-When you talk to them, don't just hear their words but also understand how they feel and what worries them.
+Understand how they feel and what worries them.

 This helps you meet their needs and show them you care about their ideas.